BHP Billiton to spin off South32 with little debt

 Analysts have valued South32 at around $13 billion, or lower if using current weak commodity prices.

-BHP did not give any estimate on the market capitalization of South32, but said the historical valuation on the invested capital was $12.95 billion.
+BHP did not give any estimate on the market capitalisation of South32, but said the historical valuation on the invested capital was $12.95 billion.

 BHP said the South32 assets contributed net profit after tax of $738 million for the half year to December 2014, which was more than 50 percent higher than some analysts had forecast for the full year to June 2015.